ricardosidavids/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ![copilot explaining the error and suggesting a fix](../../images/1/gpt5.png)

-Copilot's chat also enables the creation of larger set of functionality
+Copilot's chat also enables the creation of larger set of functionality:

 ![copilot creating a login component on request](../../images/1/gpt6.png)